apache/flink/docs/content/docs/deployment/security/overview.md

 - Authentication of connections between Flink processes
-- Encryption of data transferred between Flink processes using SSL (Note that there is a performance degradation when SSL is enabled, the magnitude of which depends on the CPU type and the JVM implementation.)
+- Encryption of data transferred between Flink processes using SSL (Note that there is a performance degradation when SSL is enabled, the magnitude of which depends on the CPU type, the JVM implementation, and the key size.)
 - Authorization of read / write operations by clients
 - Authorization is pluggable and integration with external authorization services is supported

-It is worth noting that security is optional because the overall philosophy in Flink is to have defaults that work out-of-the-box, without any configuration.
+It is worth noting that security needs to be manually configured because the overall philosophy in Flink is to have defaults that work out-of-the-box, without any configuration.
 Thus, non-secured clusters are supported, as well as a mix of authenticated, unauthenticated, encrypted and unencrypted clients.

 ## How to use this section